dexie/dexie-website/docs/Tutorial/Understanding-the-basics.md

 * New versions only need to specify the tables that differs from previous version
 * To delete a table, add a new version specifying the table as *null*.

 *NOTE: Since Dexie 3.0.0-rc.3 and [PR 959](https://github.com/dfahlander/Dexie.js/pull/959), you will no longer need to keep old versions unless you have upgraders attached.
 You still need to increase the version number, but Dexie will find out the schema differencies from the installed version instead of looking at the previous declaration.
-If an upgrader is attached to a certain version, keep that version plus its direct preceeding version.*
+If an upgrader is attached to a certain version, keep that version plus its direct preceeding version.
+When Dexie 3.0 stable is out, the docs of this page will be updated accordingly.*